About the Centre

 The Australian Centre for Public History (ACPH) is a critical hub for public history in Australia.
 We provide a hub for history at UTS and through our research and activities, we seek to promote the practice and understanding of public history within academia and the broader community.

 Our activities include maintaining and developing national and international public history networks, hosting History Central seminars, running Masterclasses and conferences, and taking history into broad public audiences.
-In conjunction with 2SER we also run the GLAMcity and HistoryLab podcasts.
+We organise the annual GLAMSLAM industry event for the cultural sector and in conjunction with 2SER we also run the GLAMcity and HistoryLab podcasts.

-To receive our monthly newsletter detailing public history events, updates on our latest projects and upcoming History Central seminars subscribe here.
+Receive our monthly newsletter and find out about public history events, updates on our latest projects and upcoming History Central seminars.
+Just subscribe here.

 History Central Seminars

 The ACPH provides a home to a series of centralised history seminars, organised in collaboration with other institutions in the greater Sydney region and open to all who wish to attend.

 Our research program is situated at the intersection of popular, professional and academic histories.
 It includes collaborative research and commissioned projects that cluster around five research 'nodes':

 - Digital histories: digital methods and platforms for historical engagement